 TUPE, and the interpretation of it, changes frequently, and only a brief reference to it is therefore contained within these Rules.
-The Head of Transformation and / or the Head of Law and Governance can provide further TUPE guidance and advice as necessary or appropriate.
+The Shared HR and OD ManagerHead of ormation and / or the Head of Law and Governance can provide further TUPE guidance and advice as necessary or appropriate.

-Whenever a new contractor is appointed to take over the provision of an existing Service, employees of the original contractor engaged in the provision of that Service (or the Council, if the Service was provided in-house) may be affected by transferring that Service to another provider.
-If so, it will be necessary to form a view as to whether TUPE applies, and the advice of the Head of Transformation and the Head of Law and Governance must therefore be obtained by the Project Officer before seeking authorisation to commence a procurement project.
+Whenever a new supplier is appointed to take over the provision of an existing Service, employees of the original supplier engaged in the provision of that Service (or the Council, if the Service was provided in-house) may be affected by transferring that Service to another provider.
+If so, it will be necessary to form a view as to whether TUPE applies, and the advice of the and the Head of Law and Governance must therefore be obtained by the Project Officer before seeking authorisation to commencinge a procurement project.

-If a Contract is likely to involve a transfer of Council staff then it is important that the Project Officer arranges for the Head of Transformation to begin consultation with the relevant employees that will be affected at an early stage.
+If a Contract is likely to involve a transfer of Council staff then it is important that the Project Officer arranges for the Share begin consultation with the relevant employees that will be affected at an early stage.
 This is good practice and the Council has a statutory obligation to consult under TUPE.